What to Do If Your Ex-Spouse Does Not Provide Maintenance

-Despite the changes made to streamline the process for filing complaints and to provide more options for Courts to deal with defaulters, persistent defaulters may still get away simply by refusing to pay.
-This will force their spouses to return to Court frequently each time they default on payment, causing them to incur additional legal expenses.
+Despite the changes made to streamline the process for filing complaints and to provide more options for courts to deal with defaulters, persistent defaulters may still get away simply by refusing to pay.
+This will force their spouses to return to court frequently each time they default on payment, causing them to incur additional legal expenses.

-- How to Get a Divorce in Singapore in 2019: Process and Requirements
+- How to Divorce Within 3 Years of Marriage in Singapore

-- How Can I Divorce Overseas?
+- How Can I Divorce Overseas After Marrying in Singapore?

 - Mandatory Parenting Programme Guide for Divorcing Parents

-- Separation in Singapore
+- Divorce Mediation in Singapore